Woman Killed When SUV Slams Into Texas Apartment

 A 64-year-old woman is dead after an SUV crashed into her apartment Monday morning, killing her.

-Fort Worth firefighters were called to an apartment on the 3700 block of Post Oak Boulevard near Trinity Boulevard and Texas 360 sometime at about 10:15 a.m.
+Fort Worth firefighters were called to an apartment on the 3700 block of Post Oak Boulevard near Trinity Boulevard and Texas 360 about 10:15 a.m.

-Fort Worth Battalion Chief James McAmis told NBC 5 a 64-year-old woman inside the residence, in her bedroom, when the vehicle came crashing through the wall, trapping her beneath the vehicle and killing her.
+Fort Worth Battalion Chief James McAmis told NBC 5 a 64-year-old woman was in her bedroom when the vehicle came crashing through the wall, trapping her beneath the vehicle and killing her.

 The woman was identified Monday afternoon by the Tarrant County Medical Examiner's Office as Malinda Sue Goullet.